githubnext/gpt4-with-calc/docs/eval.md

 - The big improvements lie in the calculational heart: subtraction, summation, multiplication, comparison, surplus and some division problems.
 - In contrast, some areas such as LCM and GCD have been a little impaired.
 These problems are largely non-calculational mathematical reasoning and are likely vanishingly rare in real-world chat (except for students doing homework puzzles!).
 However we should continue to investigate the reasons that performance is impaired on this kind of problem, and what can be done to restrict the technique from attempting to work on this kind of problem.

+#### Financial

+TBD: Assess exact decimal computation, computation of rates etc.

+#### DateTime

+TBD: Assess ability to do DateTime calculation.

+#### Calculations over Data Tables

+Word problems: Sum, average, compare, sumprod, ..
+(TBD)

+#### Excel Calculations

+TBD: Use Excel-named functions in formulae over tables.
+Also ask for `sum(data)` etc.

+#### Currency Calculations

+TBD: Convert between currencies

+#### Unit Calculations

+TBD: Convert between units `10 km/h converted to m/s` etc. Full SI units, some other adhoc units.

-### Assessing aspects of calculation code
+### Assessing variations of calculation code

-Taking the word puzzles, eliminating some characteristics of the generated calculations gives a measure of the proportion of word puzzles sensitive to this aspect of calculation.
+Taking the mathematical word puzzles, we tried variations on the prompt that eliminated some characteristics of the generated calculations.
+This really gives a measure of the proportion of word puzzles sensitive to this aspect of calculation.

 ```
 Without numeric calculation equip: 254 failures